-Post World War II, a meeting between representatives from the game’s major golf organizations resulted in the joint R&A-USGA Code of 1952.
+Post World War II, a meeting between representatives from the game’s major golf organisations resulted in the joint R&A-USGA Code of 1952.
 This marked an unprecedented and historic decision to unify the Rules of Golf.
-Clearly, the growth of the game for the next 30 years, its globalization and commercialization, went hand in hand with this unification.
+Clearly, the growth of the game for the next 30 years, its globalisation and commercialisation, went hand in hand with this unification.

 In 2002, the R&A and the USGA accelerated the march toward unification with the landmark issuance of a Joint Statement of Principles where they announced,